cdapio/cdap/cdap-docs/admin-manual/source/upgrading/cloudera.rst

 #.
 Use the Cloudera Manager UI to download, distribute, and activate the corresponding
    CDAP parcel version on all cluster hosts.

 #.
-Before starting services, run the *Upgrade Tool* to update CDAP.
+Before starting services, run the *CDAP Upgrade Tool* to upgrade CDAP.
 From the CDAP Service
    page, select "Run CDAP Upgrade Tool" from the Actions menu.

 #.
 Start the CDAP services.
 At this point it may be necessary to correct for any changes in